QiyangYan/Reinforcement-Learning-Course/README.md

 # Reinforcement-Learning-Course

 This repository serves as a comprehensive record of my self-learning journey in learning and implementing various reinforcement learning algorithms.
-It documents the resources I utilized and the algorithms I have implemented.
+It documents the resources I utilised and the algorithms I have implemented.
+Please note that this repository is a work in progress, and I will continue to update it as I progress further in my reinforcement learning journey.
+Feel free to explore the code and resources here, and I welcome any feedback or suggestions!

 ### Learning Resources